 Just pull out your Amex card at every possible opportunity, but keep a low-fee or no-fee Visa or Mastercard in your wallet for those few occasions when your Amex card is waved away.

 Anyone contemplating switching to this card will almost certainly have arrived at a stage where travel and special experiences are an affordable and desirable adjunct to their lifestyle.
 For them, the American Express Explorer Credit Card is a travel facilitator.
-Rewards points, bonus points, lounge passes, travel insurance and the annual $400 travel credit combine to make this card virtually irresistible, because it brings the next journey closer while being effectively cost-free.
+Rewards points, bonus points, lounge passes, travel insurance, and the annual $400 travel credit combine to make this card virtually irresistible because it brings the next journey closer while being effectively cost-free.

-It’s no secret that Amex has other premium travel cards in their sights.
+It’s no secret that Amex has other premium travel cards in its sights.
 They are trying to woo you away from cards like the Westpac Altitude Black Credit Card and the NAB Qantas Rewards Signature Card.
 They are both in the same premium benefits category as the Amex card, with similar annual fees, and they are worth checking out.
 But neither of them has a $400 travel credit to offset the annual fee, year after year.

 Reviewed by Yvonne Taylor